WisconsinRobotics/AI-ROCKS/README.md

 AI-ROCKS is currently run from Visual Studio in Windows.
 To run, do the following:
 ```
 If doing obstacle detection (via LRF or Gazebo):
 - Run ROCKS-LRF before running AI-ROCKS.
-Rever to ROCKS-LRF readme.
-This will allow you to receive LRF data over UDP.
+Rever to ROCKS-LRF README.
+This will allow you to receive LRF data
+over UDP.
 - You should see 'Waiting for handshake' in a console window.
-This will wait until ROCKS-LRF and AI-ROCKS have completed
+This will wait until ROCKS-LRF and AI-ROCKS have
-a handshake before sending LRF data.
+completed a handshake before sending LRF data.
 - Run AI-ROCKS (below).
 - Once AI-ROCKS is running, ROCKS-LRF should give output that the handshake has succeeded.
-Let ROCKS-LRF run in background.
+Let ROCKS-LRF run
+in background.

 Running AI-ROCKS:
 - Open `AI-ROCKS.sln` in Visual Studio (VS).